sammysignal/chess/README.md

 # chess
-a python chess playing algorithm.
+A command-line chess playing algorithm built in python.